Welcome back to Aberdeen Art Gallery

 Can I use the lift?

-We are prioritising lift access for those who need it - please use the stairs if you are able.
-One family group in the lift at a time.
+Please help us keep the lift free for those who need it – use the stairs if you are able to, keeping to the left.
+We ask that only one family group or person uses the lift at a time.

 Can I borrow a wheelchair?